-When it comes to culture, Senegal is a very lively country, as proved by the two main events which have been taking place there since years; those are the Jazz Festival in Saint Louis and the Biennale of Art in Dakar.
-The Jazz Festival is such an important event in the international musical scene that the main artists attend it every year.
-Artists like Archie Sheep, Randy Weston, Lucky Peterson, Jake DeJohnette, Mc Coy Tyner, Ali Farka Tourè, Abdoullah Ibrahim and Joe Zawinul have walked the stages throughout the years.
-Artists who have changed the Jazz’s history.
+When it comes to culture, Senegal is a very lively country, as proved by the two main events which have been taking place there for years; those are the Jazz Festival in Saint Louis and the Biennale of Art in Dakar.
+The Jazz Festival is such an important event in the international music scene that the main artists attend it every year.
+Artists like Archie Sheep, Randy Weston, Lucky Peterson, Jake DeJohnette, Mc Coy Tyner, Ali Farka Tourè, Abdoullah Ibrahim, and Joe Zawinul have walked the stages throughout the years.
+Artists who have changed Jazz’s history.
 When the sun goes down, the Jazz’s rhythms mix with the natural African ones.
-Liveliness, music and theatre performances are the background of the Biennale of Art in Dakar which aims at showing the contemporary African art.
+Liveliness, music, and theater performances are the background of the Biennale of Art in Dakar which aims at showing contemporary African art.

 Arrival at the airport and transfer to the hotel.